Northern Domino (eA)

-The recently discovered eA allele at the E-Locus is responsible for a particular phenotype with reduced eumelanin production and increased phaeomelanin expression.
-In Northern breeds, we call this called Northern domino.
+The recently discovered eA allele at the E locus is responsible for a particular phenotype with reduced eumelanin production and increased phaeomelanin expression.
+In Northern breeds, this is called Northern domino.
 But this allele is not limited to sled dogs.

 Domino reduces eumelanin expression and increases phaeomelanin expression.